Seth-Revz/PokeThemer/README.md

 ## Getting Started

-Checkout the source code with `git` or download it as a .zip file.
+Clone the source code with `git` or download it as a .zip file.

 ```bash
 git clone https://github.com/Seth-Revz/PokeThemer.git